maxnachlinger/classes-and-functions-chat/README.md

 ```shell
 npm i
 ```

+#### Have a look in the directories
-More info about each approach by reading the README in each directory.
-You can also run the ``index.js`` file in each directory as well.
+Each directory is an approach to solving our silly problem.
+There's some info in the README in each directory and you can also run the ``index.js`` file in each directory as well.
 The best documentation is really the code, it's simple, have a look :)

 #### Overview